dnguyen289/Prework/README.md

-# Pre-work - Tippy
+# Pre-work - Tibby

-Tippy is a tip calculator application for iOS.
+Tibby is a tip calculator application for iOS.

 Submitted by: Dana Nguyen

-Time spent: 1 hour spent in total
+Time spent: 1 hour(s) spent in total

 ## User Stories